 Being out in the Channel Islands for LGBTQ people is generally safer than many towns and cities in the UK.
 Overall, crime is lower with violence a rarity.
 However, there is always a greater risk of incident after dark.
 So, if you are coming to a Channel Islands Pride event, we want you to be safe.
-Liberate asked the States of Jersey’s LGBT liaison officer to provide us with some basic safety advice for LGBTQ islanders and visitors.
-Transwomen across the world are particularly vulnerable to physical and verbal attack so it is important to know where you can turn for help should you find you are the victim of bullying, harassment or violence.
+Liberate asked our Police LGBT liaison officer to provide us with some basic safety advice for LGBTQ islanders and visitors.
+Transwomen across the world are particularly vulnerable to physical and verbal attack so it is important to know where you can turn for help should you find you are the victim of bullying, harassment or violence (see our full guide with regards to any potential Trans protests below).

 Important phone numbers